jacebenson/cedar/docs/docs/cli-commands.md

 :::note

-If the RedwoodJS Server is not setup, it will be installed as well.
+If the CedarJS Server is not setup, it will be installed as well.

 :::